LGBQ+ Veteran care

 Madison VA maintains confidentiality of information regarding sexual orientation, just like any other private health information.
 You can request that this information not be entered into your medical record.

-Preferred Name: You can update your preferred name in your medical record which will appear in parenthesis by your legal name [example: John (Jo) Smith].
+Preferred Name and Gender: You can update your preferred name in your medical record which will appear in parenthesis by your legal name [example: John (Jo) Smith].
 Updating your preferred name does not require any documentation.
-There are two ways to update your preferred name.
+Contact your provider and request that your record be updated.

 Definition of family